Looking to Apply for Financial Assistance? You can find the Application by Clicking the Button Below.

 Barnesville Hospital offers many payment options to assist our patients.
-Cash, checks, and money orders as well as VISA, MASTERCARD, and DISCOVER credit cards and debits cards are accepted.
-Patients may also make monthly payments.
-Our Patient Financial Counselor will arrange a payment plan that is affordable for you.
-Contact her at 740-425-5136.
-The hospital has also implemented “Point of Service” (POS) Collections.
+Cash, checks, and money orders as well as VISA, MASTERCARD, and debits cards are accepted.
+Patients may also make monthly payments with a signed approved payment agreement.
+Please call our statement company at 1-888-859-9434 to make that arrangement.

 Point of Service Collections